P

 Negatively correlated pairs can hedge each other.
 Understanding correlation helps construct positions that offset certain risks.

-Major Currency Pair Correlations
+Major Currency Pair Correlation Matrix

 Highly Correlated Pairs (Positive)